zenomt/jsonld-terse/README.md

 provide native IRI processing functions.
 IRIs in documents will be converted to URIs according to JavaScript’s [`URL`][URL api] API.

-This profile is provisionally identified by the URI
+The Terse profile is provisionally identified by the URI

     https://zenomt.com/ns/jsonld-terse